buzzer-re/mresearch/Windows/reverse_powershell/README.md

 A shell, its probably the goal of every security researcher, almost every critical flaws or 0-Day exploits give us a way to run a remote command inside a system (RCE - Remote Code Execution).

-But copy and paste, we need to have a solid knowledge of what we are trying to reach, my goal here is to show ways that we can achieve a bind or a reverse shell and how do you detect this kind of threat.
+Before copy and paste, we need to have a solid knowledge of what we are trying to reach, my goal here is to show ways that we can achieve a bind or a reverse shell and how do you detect this kind of threat.

 Topics i want to cover:
 * Bind shells